PantelisTass/PantelisTass.github.io/_publications/2021-10-10-paper-Brownian Motion and the Stochastic behaviour of Stocks.md

 ---
-title: "Brownian Moiton and the Stochastic Behaviour of Stocks"
+title: "Brownian Motion and the Stochastic Behaviour of Stocks"
 collection: publications
 type: publications
 permalink: /publication/2021-paper-Brownian Motion and the Stochastic behaviour of Stocks